toruurakawa/Encyclopedia-of-Binary-Card-Games/Games/Concentration.md

 ### The Play
 * Determine the order of player's turn.
-* Each player turns up any card and then turns up any other card.
+* Each player turns up cards around 2 x 2
-* If the two cards match, the player captures them as her pair.
-She continues to turn cards unless she fails to match a pair of cards.
+* If the two numbers match, the player captures them as her pair and add that number to her score and keep going.
+The player can switch 2 cards that are next to each other just before you flip them.
+* If the numbers don't match, switch to next player
+* In the end, If there is a pair the latest player get it as his score.

 ### Strategy